SmartThings

 What Are The Key Features?

-Centralized control for Samsung appliances and 3rd-party brands like Ring, Nest, and Philips Hue.
+Centralized management of Samsung appliances, TVs, and third-party devices like Ring, Nest, and Philips Hue

 How much does it cost?